How to Read a TICA Show Report

 Shorthair Count 9 10 9 10

 So, what can you learn from this?
 Well, at a glance, you can see that "Azala Rune of Khamsin" was Best Kitten in Show and it's an Abyssinian (AB).
 This kitten won 11 finals out of 12 rings, including two Best Allbreed Kitten awards and two Best Shorthair Kitten awards.
-You can also calculate an estimate of the points earned toward regional or international awards.

 Exhibitors like to study these reports to see what the competitive climate is like.
 If you are thinking about campaigning for a breed award, for example, it is useful to know whether there is another cat of the same breed (possibly in another region) with which you are in direct competition.
 From studying show reports, you can decide which shows you want to enter and which ones to avoid (if you want to avoid going head-to-head with your competition).
 You can estimate whether a little extra effort will make it possible to reach your goal or whether you should save your money for next season.